henry232323/Pesterchum-Discord/README.md

 A Discord client mimicking the Pesterchum chat client from Homestuck, Uses a lot of code from my Pesterchum Client

+If you have any questions either contact me the github or add me at Henry#6174 on Discord.

 #Install
 Unzip the file and run Pesterchum.exe, the GUI wont launch until connected.
 If there is an update, updater.exe will launch in a console.
 It doesn't install anywhere, its fairly portable.
 It is not yet for OSX/Linux, contact me if anyone is interested in